-

 The APD must be notified prior to any international transfers of personal data to countries deemed to have an adequate level of protection.

-Cross-border personal data transfers to countries without an adequate level of protection must be authorised by the APD, and specific requirements must be met.
+Cross-border personal data transfers to countries without an adequate level of protection must be authorised by the ADP, and specific requirements must be met.
 Harmonised, compulsory internal data protection and privacy rules may demonstrate an adequate level of protection for transfers between companies in the same group.

 The communication of personal data to a recipient, a third party or a subcontracted entity is subject to specific legal conditions and requirements.